LSTA Grant

 Must the program appeal only to academic librarians?

-The LSTA Grants that are administered through PaLA-CRD are primarily for programming that is relevant to academic librarians; however, programs that appeal to a wider audience will also be considered as long as the program includes educational or professional development for academic librarians.
-This can include topics that scholarly in nature, such as the research habits of undergraduates; are relevant to all librarians, such as information literacy; or general topics that will enhance an academic librarian’s skill set, such as grant writing.
+The Professional Development Funds that are administered through PaLA-CRD are primarily for programming that is relevant to academic librarians; however, programs that appeal to a wider audience will also be considered as long as the program includes educational or professional development for academic librarians.
+This can include topics that are scholarly in nature, such as the research habits of undergraduates; are relevant to all librarians, such as information literacy; or general topics that will enhance an academic librarian’s skill set.

 Return to Questions

 Anyone offering programming that would provide an educational and/or professional development benefit to Pennsylvania academic librarians.
-PaLA chapters, divisions and roundtables are highly encouraged to pursue LSTA funding for their programming.
+PaLA chapters, divisions and roundtables are highly encouraged to pursue Professional Development Funds for their programming.

 Return to Questions

-How much money can be requested through an LSTA Grant?
+How much money can be requested through PaLA-CRD?

 Return to Questions

-Grant dollars can be used for such expenses as speaker’s fees and travel expenses (including speaker’s food costs), publicity, printing, and facility costs.
-For honoraria greater than $600, the speaker must complete an IRS W-9 form with their tax identification information, either an EIN or Social Security Number.
+Funding dollars can be used for such expenses as invited speaker’s fees and travel expenses (including invited speaker’s food costs), publicity, printing, and facility costs.
+For speaking fees greater than $600, the speaker must complete an IRS W-9 form with their tax identification information, either an EIN or Social Security Number.
 The W-9 form must be sent to PaLA Headquarters.
-If a speaker is being reimbursed for their travel, food, hotel expenses, have them complete a Request for Reimbursement for Speaker Expenses form, available here.
+If a speaker is being reimbursed for their travel, food, hotel expenses, have them complete a Request for Reimbursement for Expenses form.

 Return to Questions

-Are there any costs that the LSTA grant cannot cover?
+Are there any costs that Professional Development Funds cannot cover?

 Return to Questions

-If awarded an LSTA grant, does that mean we don’t have to charge attendees?
+If awarded Professional Development Funds, does that mean we don’t have to charge attendees?

 Return to Questions